Sweet-Zip/Java-Hotel-Management-System/README.md

   6. And a lots more

-## Note:::: in order to use this program you need to include all libraries that store in lib folder 📂 and xampp mysql
+## Note:::: in order to use this program you need to include all libraries that store in lib folder 📂 and sqlite3 to run database